ownosstudios/coroverify_mobile/README.md

-# coroverify_mobile
+# intercomm
-Mobile Application for the CoroVerify Project
+Our intercomm app